ayoubbenmbarek/ferry-platform-reservation/IMPLEMENTATION_COMPLETE.md

 | Other login methods | Evaluate additional OAuth providers |
 | MCP for PostgreSQL | Add Model Context Protocol support |
 | Unit tests & CI/CD | Tests for Celery tasks and all functions |
+todo:Add unitest the the payment checkeout flow to cover payment failures scenarios todo:subscribe and get notify if price drops

 ### Payment & Pricing